 This case includes the same processes as case D1.
 However, in this case the Retrieve ECG List process is limited to the Retrieve ECG List [CARD-5] transaction, with a structured XML response returned from the Information Source Actor.
-The Display Actor is able to parse this structured list, and select specific entries for retrieval using the Retrieve ECG Document [CARD-6] transaction.
+The Display Actor is able to parse this structured list, and select specific entries for retrieval using the Retrieve ECG Document

+IHE Cardiology Technical Framework, vol. 1: Integration Profiles [CARD-6] transaction.
 By having a computer-processable XML list, multiple documents can be retrieved for display in a single synchronized display application.

-6 Displayable Reports (DRPT)
+1800 6 Displayable Reports (DRPT)